The Best Carbon Fiber Wallets

 The Pitaka Wallet isn’t just famous for its beautifully crafted carbon fiber body, but also due to being dubbed as the world’s first magnetic wallet.
 It uses a plate or layering system to create a truly innovative wallet that can be customized to fit your individual needs.
 Each of these plates is connected through strong magnets that keep the wallet firmly together until needed.
 At the point, you need to access any credit/debit cards you can simply slide or fan out the plates to access what you need.

 It can be a little fiddly to get used to at the beginning and I understand why people don’t like the system.
-There’s also the potential issue of credit card demagnetization that could ruin your cards, but we shouldn’t be an issue as explained in our article on the subject.
+There’s also the potential issue of credit card demagnetization that could ruin your cards, but it shouldn’t be an issue as explained in our article on the subject.
 Other features include optional extras for improved functionality including coin storage, a money clip, and the choice of a custom monogram.

 At a price tag of $80.00 for the standard wallet with additional layers costing between $25.00 – $35.00 each.
 This is obviously quite expensive for a wallet and won’t be everybody’s cup of tea.
 That being said, the quality of the carbon fiber is beautiful, its size is perfect for a slimline carry and it works great in practice with its innovative magnetic features.
 For more information on the Pitaka Wallet check out their official website using the link below.